entelognathus/early-gnathostome-phylogeny/Character list 2023 to be compiled.md

 > - The presence or absence of fissures in globular calcified cartilage could be a character to unite the subtessellate calcified cartilage and TCC.

 > - The coding of *Eosteus* is ?.
+The coding of *Megamastax amblyodus* is 0.

 2. Prismatic calcified cartilage: (0) single layered; (1) multi-layered.

 > Maisey (2001), Character 17; Pradel *et al*.
 (2011), Character 0; Giles *et al*.
 (2015), Character 2; Choo *et al*.
 (2017), Character 253; King *et al*.
 (2017), Character 2; Castiello (2018), Character 2; Zhu Y. *et al*.
 (2022), Character 2; Brazeau *et al*.
 (2023), Character 2.

 > - The coding of *Eosteus* is ?.
+The coding of *Megamastax amblyodus* is -.

 3. Extensive calcified cartilage: (0) absent; (1) present.

 > Coates *et al*.
 (2018), Character 4; Zhu Y. *et al*.
 (2022), Character 3.

 > - The coding of *Eosteus* is ?.
+The coding of *Megamastax amblyodus* is 0.

 4. Perichondral bone: (0) present; (1) absent.

 > Janvier (1996); Donoghue & Aldridge (2001); Brazeau (2009); Davis *et al*.
 (2012), Character 2; Choo *et al*.
 (2017), Character 2; King *et al*.
 (2017), Character 3; Castiello (2018), Character 3; Zhu Y. *et al*.
 (2022), Character 4; Brazeau *et al*.
 (2023), Character 3.

 > - The coding of *Eosteus* is ?, due to the lack of both detailed histological inspection and exposed endoskeleton.
+The coding of *Megamastax amblyodus* is 0.

 5. Extensive endochondral ossification: (0) absent; (1) present.